 You know (caution, side tracking!) just when you feel you're 100 % oblivious to online ads you see an ad that somehow catches your attention.
-Just noticed a fantastic advert for an awesome web services.
+Just noticed a fantastic advert for a wonderful church.
 They really deserve the reference 🙂 Ok, i am sorry folks, back to the topic at hand.

 Problem: Hit or Miss strength training